 Though Fateh Muhammad and Raja Rayadhan successfully looted the town of Pir and built a wall around their city with the money (what’s known as the gated Lakhpat Fort today) Mosopir couldn’t take the pain of getting robbed and died right soon after.
 He was on a pilgrimage to Hajj, during the time his empire was robbed, hence the town got cursed.
 The construction of Lakhpat Fort was completed in 1801.
 18 years later, the earthquake hit and took it all from the rulers.

 There’s even a local proverb about the entire incident, which goes something like “Moso Vayo Hajj, Ne Fateh Muhammad Ke Aayo Sajj.”

-Though Lakhpat has a Gujarat Tourism guesthouse, I found it pretty much as deserted and abandoned as many other houses in the city.
+Though there is a Gujarat Tourism guesthouse, I found it pretty much as deserted and abandoned as many other houses in the city.
 So staying there might not be a very good idea, particularly if the dark nights haunt you.

-However finding a place inside the gurudwara should be no problem.
-I was told by the gurudwara management that many travellers often stay there.
-Just spare a little donation if you can, and I’m sure that those in charge would be happy to host you for a night or two.
+Other than that, you can also stay inside Lakhpat Gurudwara.
+I was told by the gurudwara management that many travellers stay there from time to time.
+Just spare a little donation if you can, or even if not, those in charge would be happy to host you for a night or two.